kduszak/kduszak/README.md

 ## Hello, I'm Kamil Duszak
 Data enthusiast with a keen interest in extracting insights from raw data.
-Currently refining my skills in data manipulation, analysis, and visualization.
+Currently refining my skills in data manipulation, analysis, and visualisation.
 Open to opportunities to contribute to real-world projects.

 My interests include history, linguistics, data analysis and casual coding.